-Figure 5-25 Parameters displaying the specified prompt
+Figure 5-26 Parameters displaying the specified prompt

-How to create a static filter parameter at the data-set level
+How to create a static filter parameter at the data set level

-- 1 Create a new report by selecting a template containing a data set, or an information object. - 2 Select the data fields to insert in the report, and lay out the report.
+1 Create a new report by selecting a template containing a data set, an information object, or a data object.

-3 In BIRT Studio, in Available Data, choose Switch Filter Pane.

-4 Filter Pane appears, as shown in Figure 5-26.
+- 2 Select the data fields to insert in the report, and lay out the report. - 3 In BIRT Studio, in Available Data, choose Switch Filter Pane. - 4 Filter Pane appears, as shown in Figure 5-27.
 Choose Add to define a filter condition.